 3. Don’t sand too fine if you prefer a darker color

-Ash absorbs stain well due to its large open pores.
+Ash absorbs stains well due to its large open pores.
 If you want to stain it dark, you will keep those pores as open as possible.

-Using fine-grit sandpaper will close the wood’s pores, reducing their ability to absorb the stain.
+Fine-grit sandpaper will close the wood’s pores, reducing its ability to absorb the stain.
 As a result, only a small amount of the pigment will penetrate.

 On the other hand, you don’t want to go too coarse as such sandpaper will create undesirable scratches on the wood surface.
 The best sandpaper for the job is a medium 220-grit.

 You can begin coarser, like 150 or 180-grit, if the wood has pronounced surface inconsistencies or previous finish that you want to remove first.
-But always finish with 220-grit sandpaper to achieve the dramatic and remarkable look you want.
+But always finish with 220-grit sandpaper to achieve your desired dramatic and remarkable look.

-If you are looking to change your Ashwood to green, here’s how to obtain a green stained wood.
+If you want to change your Ashwood to green, here’s how to obtain a green stained wood.

 How to Care for Ash Furniture

 Ash wood has a beautiful, light color that you may want to preserve.
-To care for this wood, ensure you keep the furniture in a dry area and wipe and dust it regularly to avoid dust and dirt buildup.
+To care for this wood, keep the furniture dry and wipe and dust it regularly to avoid dust and dirt buildup.

-Additionally, ensure you apply a hard-wearing, protective finish such as varnish, lacquer, or polyurethane even if you stain the wood.
+Additionally, apply a hard-wearing, protective finish such as varnish, lacquer, or polyurethane, even if you stain the wood.
 These film-forming topcoats will waterproof the wood and protect it from scratches and discoloration.

 FAQs

 Ash wood has a hint of beige to light brown with beautiful, straight wood grain.
 When stained, it tends to look much like oak.
-And you can pick any stain product that matches its color or go for a more dramatic look with darker shades.
+Pick any stain product that matches its color, or go for a more dramatic look with darker shades.

 What are the disadvantages of ash wood?